Authorship of the Pauline epistles: External evidence

 External evidence consists of references, again either explicit or implicit, to the text, especially during earliest times by those who had access to reliable sources now lost.

 Explicit references would be mentioning the text or letter by name, or referencing a recognizable form of that text.
 Examples include a list of accepted biblical books, such as the Muratorian fragment, or the contents of an early manuscript, such as Papyrus 46.
-Unfortunately, these witnesses are often either damaged or too late in date to provide much help.
+These witnesses are often either damaged or too late in date to provide much help.

 Implicit references are quotations from Paul (especially indirect or unattributed), or expressions of ideas and phrases that appear in his works.
 This use or reference implies the material quoted was in existence at the time the external evidence was created.
 For example, the Second Epistle to the Thessalonians is named by Irenaeus in the mid-2nd century, as well as by Justin Martyr and Ignatius of Antioch; it is considered unlikely for the surviving version of this letter to have been written after this time.
 On the other hand, lack of witness by ancient sources suggests a later date – an argument from silence.
 However, use of this line of reasoning is dangerous, because of the incompleteness of the historical record: many ancient texts are lost, damaged, have been revised or possibly contrived.